CamdenTadhg/JoblyFrontEnd/jobly/Planning/ProjectPlan.md

-THE EASY PART
-15) Is there a way to bump up isloading to reduce duplication?
 THE HARDER PART
+14) Figure out local storage to keep the token in simple state and retrieve it
+13) Write useLocalStorage hook
+12) Make controlled form for signing up
+  - make signing up function in App component
+  - onSubmit, gather data and run function in Signup Component
+  - sign up a new user with login form defaults set to that username and password
-14) Make forms for logging in and signing up
+11) Make controlled form for logging in
+  - create form
+  - onChange
+11) Get signup and login working
+  - see if it works
+  - read and understand hint
-13) If not logged in, show login and signup
+10) If not logged in, show login and signup
+  - add conditional logic to links
+  - make it work
-12) If logged in, show logout and username
+9) If logged in, show logout and username
-  - add logging out functionality
+  - add logging out functionality to app
+  - add conditional logic to links
+  - make it work
-11) Homepage shows different messages based on log in state
+8) Homepage shows different messages based on log in state
-10) Figure out token functionality
-9) Add local storage to keep the token in simple state
-8) Write useLocalStorage hook
 7) Protect routes from logged out users
 6) Create profile page
 5) Allow user to edit profile and update site